julianschuh/statusboard/README.md

 ```

 ### Table widget
-A table widget has one property: `data`, which accepts either a block or a proc.
+A table widget provides one top-level statement: `data`, which accepts either a block or a proc.
 The specified block/proc should contain the code that fetches the data to be displayed.
 The block/proc will be executed every time the widget is requested from the app.
 Within the block/proc, the DSL can be used to specify the data:

 The `row` statement creates a new row.
 A block must be specified in which the cells of the row are specified.
 The only statement that is accepted within `row` is the `cell` statement.